beac0n/ruroco/README.md

 # ruroco - run remote command

-Ruroco is a tool to run pre-defined commands on a remote server, using the UDP protocol to hide the existence of the service from adversaries, making the tool "invisible".
+Ruroco is a tool to run pre-defined commands on a remote server, using the UDP protocol to hide the existence of the service from adversaries, making the service on the server "invisible".

 ## use case